What Questions should you be asking?

-Not every clinic is the same.
+Not every business is the same.
 The surgical procedure might be the same, but the anesthetic time, surgical nursing care, skill level of the surgeon, and pain prevention methods can vastly differ from hospital to hospital!
 You as the owner need to feel comfortable in your decision for your pet's care.

 We are always happy to answer any questions you may have, and invite you for a tour or to call us at 519-624-9760.

 How do you monitor my pet during the anesthetic procedure?